harkishanpansuriya/Flutter_Interview_Questions/questions.md

     - **`Widget tests`** are for making sure UI widgets have the components that you expect them to.
     - **`Integration tests`** check that your app is working as a whole.

-82. What is the difference between debug mode, profile mode and release mode?
+80. What is the difference between debug mode, profile mode and release mode?

     * Use debug mode during development, when you want to use hot reload.
+This mode is for debugging apps on a device or a simulator.
     * Use profile mode when you want to analyze performance.
     * Use release mode when you are ready to release your app.

-83. Deploy Flutter app on playstore
+81. Deploy Flutter app on playstore
     - [https://medium.com/@bernes.dev/deploying-flutter-apps-to-the-playstore-1bd0cce0d15c](https://medium.com/@bernes.dev/deploying-flutter-apps-to-the-playstore-1bd0cce0d15c)
-84. Deploy Flutter app on Appstore
+82. Deploy Flutter app on Appstore
     - [https://www.instabug.com/blog/how-to-release-your-flutter-app-for-ios-and-android](https://www.instabug.com/blog/how-to-release-your-flutter-app-for-ios-and-android)
-85. From your application to AWS how you can call the API securely?
+83. From your application to AWS how you can call the API securely?
     - Use AWS Signature Version 4 (SigV4): SigV4 is a signing algorithm that ensures that your API calls are authentic and authorized.
 When you make an API call, you must sign the request using your AWS access key ID and secret access key.

-86. What is ipv4?
+84. What is ipv4?
     - IPv4, or Internet Protocol version 4, is the fourth version of the Internet Protocol.
 It is the most widely used version of the protocol today.